irwanhub2016/irwanhub2016/README.md

 ## 👋 Hi, I’m Irwan Syarifuddin

 ## Introduction
 Hello!
-My name is Irwan, and I am an experienced Tester with a demonstrated history of working in startups industry.
-I possess a strong skill set in both manual and automated testing, and I am highly proficient in various programming languages and tools.
+My name is Irwan, and I am an experienced QA Engineer with a demonstrated history of working in startups industry.
+With 5+ years of experience in manual, automation and performance testing, i have track record in optimizing test strategies, implementing CI/CD and automation infrastructure, and enhancing system reliability.
+I possess a strong skill set as "Full Stack QA" - either manual or automation.
+I am highly proficient in various programming languages and tools.
 My keen attention to detail and growth-oriented mindset allow me to excel in my work and continuously improve my skills.

 ### 👀 I’m interested in ...
 - 🧪 Software Testing (Manual and Automated)